-Guilt can be defined as a self-conscious emotion characterized by an assessment of having done (or thought) something that is wrong.1 Guilt can be grouped in with other emotions like grief, loneliness, agony, and shame.
-Coping with guilt takes practice, awareness, reflection, and self forgiveness.
+Guilt can be defined as a self-conscious emotion characterized by an assessment of having done something wrong.1 Guilt can be grouped in with other emotions like grief, loneliness, agony, and shame.
+Coping with guilt takes practice, awareness, reflection, and self-forgiveness.
 Even though guilt does not feel good, it can be alleviated and managed with the help of a therapist, group therapy, or support system

 Guilt is an uncomfortable emotion yet it can be manageable.
 Depending on your situation there are several actions you can participate in to alleviate or eliminate your guilt.
-You can make amends, recognize which kind of guilt you may be feeling and work toward a resolution, engage in individual or group therapy, reach out to a member of your support network, learn to challenge negative thoughts that make you feel guilty, and work on forgiving yourself.
+You can make amends, recognize which kind of guilt you may be feeling and work toward a resolution, learn to challenge negative thoughts that make you feel guilty, and work on forgiving yourself.

 Be honest and hold yourself accountable.
 If your action or inaction harmed someone, reach out and offer to make amends if you can.
 It is even okay to ask the person how you can make amends.